 \subsection{Definitions and notation}

-Let $D=(V,A)$ be a directed acyclic graph.
+A \textit{simple directed acyclic graph} is a directed graph with no directed cycles, no self-loops, and no multiple arcs between the same ordered pair of vertices.
+Let $D=(V,A)$ be a simple directed acyclic graph. $D$ is connected if there is a path (ignoring arc directions) between any two vertices.
 A \textit{descendant} of a vertex $v$ is any vertex $u$ that can be reached by following a directed path (possibly reduced to a single vertex) from $v$, denoted as $v \preceq u$.
 We write $v \prec u$ if $v \preceq u$ and $v \neq u$.
-A \textit{topological ordering} of $D$ is an ordering of all vertices $v_1,v_2,\cdots,$ with the property that if there is a directed path from $v_i$ to $v_j$, then $i<j$.
+A \textit{topological ordering} of $D$ is an ordering of all vertices $\tau=(v_1,v_2,\cdots, v_n)$ with the property that if there is a directed path from $v_i$ to $v_j$, then $i<j$.
+Define the \textit{index} induced by $\tau$ of a vertex $v$ by $\text{ind}_{\tau}(v_i)=i$.
+Note that a topological ordering is a total ordering of all vertices (i.e., any two vertices are comparable).
 Let $\delta(D)$ denote the number of topological orderings of $D$, and since $D$ is acyclic, we have $\delta(D)\geq 1$ (e.g., by Proposition 1.4.3 of \cite{ban01}).